RSS/Atom feed Twitter

 i did fine till you said 'activate background layer' and i couldn't find via google search or search on gimp user manual search. so i had to stop and go back to utube , yuck, but successful finding big hair extract and replace bkgd replace to finish.

-artur73 member for over 8 years artur73 1 comment rated this topic with 5/5
+artur73 member for almost 9 years artur73 1 comment rated this topic with 5/5

 Hello, I've tried this tutorial with photos similar to the one used in this tutorial and worked fine with exception of photos where background is backlit - light spot blends into hair.
 Now I've got the problem with uneven bright background and fair hair portraits.
 Steps as presented above seem to not work :(